 From brewing to distilling

-From 1637 to 1927, the “miller’s dynasty” Van Breedam grind and distil grain to jenever on the Molenberg in Blaasveld.
-In 1872, Louis Van Breedam and his sister leave the Molenberg and become brewers in Mechelen.
-Until today the Molenberg is still in the hands of the family and continues the tradition.
+From 1637 to 1914, the miller’s family Van Breedam ground and distilled grain into jenever on the Molenberg in Blaasveld.
+In 1872, Louis Van Breedam and his sister left the Molenberg to become brewers in Mechelen.
+The Molenberg is still in the hands of the family and they continue the tradition.

-Charles Leclef grows up in the brewery but remains in touch with the Molenberg in Blaasveld, where his uncle lives.
-In 1990, after Charles modernizes the brewery, he comes up with a daring plan.
-In the Molenberg, he wants to distil beer to alcohol: whisky.
-This whisky distillery becomes the perfect match between two family traditions, brewing and distilling.
+Charles Leclef grew up in the brewery but remained in touch with the Molenberg in Blaasveld, where his uncle lives.
+After modernizing the brewery, Charles came up with a daring plan.
+In the Molenberg, he wanted to distil beer to alcohol: whisky.
+This whisky distillery has become the perfect match between two family traditions, brewing and distilling.

 Someone who wants to distil whisky has to follow the rules of art.
-In Blaasveld, a modern, fully-fledged production-unit is gleaming, installed according to the valid whisky standards.
-The two pot stills, made by Forsyths, one of the most well known coppersmiths in Scotland, create the heart of the new distillery.
+In Blaasveld, a modern, fully-fledged production-unit is gleaming.
+A first for Belgium are the hand hammered, copper pot stills, made by Forsyths, one of the most well-known coppersmiths in Scotland.